NFL Futures Betting Odds

 • • NFC West

 This is where the NFL futures fun begins.
-You can wager on things like which player will win the National Football League MVP, which player will win Defensive Player of the Year, who will win Offensive and Defensive Rookie of the Year, and most online sportsbooks will typically offer sports betting odds on Coach of the Year as well.
+You can wager on NFL awards, like which player will win the National Football League MVP, which player will win Defensive Player of the Year, and who will win Offensive and Defensive Rookie of the Year, and most online sportsbooks will typically offer sports betting odds on Coach of the Year as well.

 There are many other NFL futures categories like the number of touchdowns a particular player will score, whether a wideout’s receiving yards will be OVER/UNDER a certain number, whether a running back will rush for more than 1,000 yards, team win totals, and let’s not forget about total sacks.